-PORTLAND GENERAL ELECTRIC COMPANY Annual Meeting of Shareholders May 23, 2012 10:00 a.m.
-This proxy is solicited on behalf of the Board of Directors
+PORTLAND GENERAL ELECTRIC COMPANY Annual Meeting of Shareholders May 7, 2014 10:00 a.m. local time This proxy is solicited on behalf of the Board of Directors

-The Portland General Electric Company 2012 Annual Meeting of Shareholders will be held on Wednesday, May 23, 2012, at 10:00 a.m. local time, at the Conference Center Auditorium located at Two World Trade Center, 25 SW Salmon Street, Portland, OR 97204.
+The Portland General Electric Company 2014 Annual Meeting of Shareholders will be held on Wednesday, May 7, 2014, at 10:00 a.m. local time, at the Conference Center Auditorium located at Two World Trade Center, 25 SW Salmon Street, Portland, OR 97204.

-The undersigned, having received the Notice and accompanying Proxy Statement for said meeting, hereby constitutes and appoints Corbin A. McNeil, Jr., James J. Piro, Maria M. Pope, and J. Jeffrey Dudley, or any of them, his/her true and lawful agents and proxies, with power of substitution and resubstitution in each, to represent and vote all the shares of Common Stock of Portland General Electric Company held of record by the undersigned on March 19, 2012 at the Annual Meeting of Shareholders scheduled to be held on May 23, 2012, or at any adjournment or postponement thereof, on all matters coming before said meeting.
+The undersigned, having received the Notice and accompanying Proxy Statement for said meeting, hereby constitutes and appoints Jack E. Davis, James J. Piro, James F. Lobdell, and J. Jeffrey Dudley, or any of them, his/her true and lawful agents and proxies, with power of substitution and resubstitution in each, to represent and vote all the shares of Common Stock of Portland General Electric Company held of record by the undersigned on March 3, 2014 at the Annual Meeting of Shareholders scheduled to be held on May 7, 2014, or at any adjournment or postponement thereof, on all matters coming before said meeting.
 The above proxies are hereby instructed to vote as shown on the reverse side of this card.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted "FOR" all director nominees, "FOR" approval of the compensation of named executive officers, "FOR" ratification of the appointment of Deloitte & Touche LLP, and in the discretion of the proxies with respect to such other business as may properly come before the meeting and at any adjournment or postponements thereof.
+If no such direction is made, this proxy will be voted "FOR" all director nominees, "FOR" approval of the compensation of named executive officers, "FOR" approval of the amendment to the Company's articles of incorporation to implement majority voting in uncontested director elections, and "FOR" ratification of the appointment of Deloitte & Touche LLP, as the Company's independent registered public accounting firm for fiscal year 2014, and in the discretion of the proxies with respect to such other business as may properly come before the meeting and at any adjournment or postponements thereof.